Will My Varicose Veins Go Away After Treatment?

 • Will I have any veins left after treatment?

 You finally decided to seek treatment for your varicose veins – good for you!
 You are excited, a bit nervous as you’re not sure what to expect, and worried that the veins might return.
-After all, your grandmother had her veins surgically removed and years later, they came back… with a vengeance.
+After all, your grandmother had her veins surgically removed, and years later, they came back… with a vengeance.
 Before we discuss what happens to your veins after treatment, let’s talk about the history of vein treatment and how modern vein procedures work.

 The success rates for these procedures is also very high, with low risk of revascularization (or veins coming back) in patients to complete the treatment course, as well as low pronounced neovascularization rates (or new veins forming in the area of removed or treated veins.)
 Success rates depend on treating all diseased veins, and, based on continued symptoms, providing surveillance using ultrasound to continue to close veins that are stubborn so they do not re-open, and preventing new vein growth.